sCrypt-Inc/article/Full Stack Bitcoin Dapp Tutorial/Full Stack Bitcoin Dapp Tutorial.md

 The basic idea is to store the state of the game in a contract via [Stateful Contracts](https://scryptdoc.readthedocs.io/en/latest/state.html), using the [general approach](https://xiaohuiliu.medium.com/tic-tac-toe-on-bitcoin-sv-5acdf5bd676d) detailed before.
 In tic-tac-toe, the state consists of:

 1. `isAliceTurn` : Boolean type.
 Indicates whose turn it is to play, `true` for Alice's turn, `false` for Bob's turn
 2. `board` : Integer array type.
-Record the current state of the chessboard, each element represents a position on the chessboard, `0` means no piece, `1` means ALICE's piece, `2` means BOB's piece, the length is 9
+Record the current state of the board, each element represents a position on the board, `0` means no piece, `1` means ALICE's piece, `2` means BOB's piece.
+The length is 9.

 Below is the contract code with comments: